 Plan out Design

-We also decided to add crown molding to this accent wall, which needed to be installed before applying the slat panels.
+We also decided to add crown molding to frame the accent wall, which needed to go up before applying the slat panels.
+Taking the time to plan out these details will save you headaches later and make sure your final design looks flawless!

-As you can tell, if you want to avoid a lot of unnecessary work, doing a lot of the design elements you may be incorporating first, before installing the slat wall, will help avoid additional work, costs, and mistakes.
+As you can tell, if you want to avoid unnecessary work, it’s key to tackle any other design elements you’re incorporating before installing the slat wall.
+Doing so will help you avoid extra work, unexpected costs, and potential mistakes down the road.

-In the end, we decided on revision #8 for our wall design – floating cabinetry, picture lighting, and no open shelving.
+In the end, after many revisions, we landed on design #8—floating cabinetry, picture lighting, and no open shelving.

 Cut Down Strips of Wood

-Once you know your design and have gathered your materials, it’s time to get to work!
+Once you’ve nailed down your design and gathered your materials, it’s time to get to work!

-Using our table saw, we cut down (4) 4x 8′ sheets of MDF, we cut 1/2″ strips and placed them 3/4″ wide apart on the wall.
-If you don’t have a table saw, you can also buy this pre-cut, but it does cost more.
+Using our table saw, we cut (4) 4×8′ sheets of MDF into 1/2″ strips, spacing them 3/4″ apart on the wall.
+If you don’t have a table saw, you can buy pre-cut strips, though it does come at a higher cost.

 Paint Strips of Wood/MDF

-From those four sheets of 4×8 MDF boards, we got around 250 (ish) slats of wood for our wall.
-And then it was painting time!
+From the four 4×8 MDF sheets, we ended up with around 250 slats for our wall.
+Then it was time for painting!

-We created a little DIY paint booth in our shop and sprayed three sides of the boards.
-We didn’t do all four sides because Jamie knew he would have to nail the boards up, fill the nail holes, and repaint them, so he avoided an unnecessary step.
+We set up a DIY paint booth in our shop and sprayed three sides of each slat.
+We didn’t bother painting all four sides since Jamie knew he’d be nailing them into place, filling the nail holes, and touching them up later—so we skipped an unnecessary step.

 Install Slat Planks